Conformal generation of an exotic rotationally invariant harmonic oscillator: Exotic rotationally invariant harmonic oscillator

-The one-parameter family (\ref{QmrotHg0}) of rotationally invariant AHOs is interesting as it interpolates between different types of mechanical systems depending on the value of the real parameter $ g $: \begin{itemize} \item[1] When $g=0$, we have the planar isotropic harmonic oscillator. \item[2] For $g=\pm 1$, the system corresponds to the Landau problem of a particle of charge $q$ in magnetic field $B_3=\epsilon_{ij}\partial_i A_j^\pm=\mp B$ given by the two-dimensional vector potential in symmetric gauge
+The one-parameter family (\ref{QmrotHg0}) of the ERIHOs is interesting as it interpolates between different types of mechanical systems depending on the value of the real parameter $ g $: \begin{itemize} \item[1] When $g=0$, we have the planar isotropic harmonic oscillator. \item[2] For $g=\pm 1$, the system corresponds to the Landau problem of a particle of charge $q$ in magnetic field $B_3=\epsilon_{ij}\partial_i A_j^\pm=\mp B$ given by the two-dimensional vector potential in symmetric gauge

 where we assume $qB> 0$. \item[3.]
-The case $|g|<1$ corresponds to the Euclidean AHO with different frequencies $\omega_1\neq \omega_2$, $\omega_i=\ell_i\omega$.
-When $|g|>1$ we have instead the Minkowskian AHO with frequencies of two different signs.
+The case $|g|<1$ looks like the Euclidean AHO with different frequencies $\omega_1\neq \omega_2$, $\omega_i=\ell_i\omega$.
+When $|g|>1$ we have instead the form of the Minkowskian AHO with frequencies of two different signs.
 Notice that the family with $|g|>1$ resembles the Pais-Uhlenbeck oscillator \cite{PU1} {}\footnote{Pais-Uhlenbeck oscillator attracted recently considerable attention in relation to the $\mathcal{PT}$-symmetry, see Refs. \cite{BenMan,Smilga,MostPU}. }.

 \item[4.]
-In the limit $g\rightarrow \infty$, one has $g^{-1}H_g\rightarrow\omega p_\varphi$.
+In the limit $g\rightarrow \infty$, one has $g^{-1}\hat{H}_g\rightarrow\omega \hat{p}_\varphi$.
 In terms of the operators $\hat{b}_i^\pm$ this corresponds to the isotropic Minkowskian oscillator, see Eq. (\ref{pphi}). \end{itemize} The first two cases were analysed in the light of the CBT in \cite{InzPlyWipf1}.
-In this section we investigate the properties of the rotationally invariant AHO (\ref{UnitaryRepChange}) in the general case, at the classical and quantum levels.
+In this section we investigate the properties of the ERIHO (\ref{QuantumHg}) in the general case, at the classical and quantum levels.
 This will allow us to reveal rather nontrivial relations between dynamics and symmetries of the systems with different values of the parameter $g$.
 In particular, between those corresponding to the isotropic Minkowskian oscillator case, $g^2=\infty$, on the one hand, and the cases of the isotropic harmonic oscillator, $g=0$, and Landau problem, $g^2=1$.